mcinglis/c-style/readme.md

-#### No global variables if you can help it (you probably can)
+#### No global or static variables if you can help it (you probably can)

-Global variables are just hidden parameters to all the functions that use them.
+Global variables are just hidden arguments to all the functions that use them.
 They make it really hard to understand what a function does, and how it is controlled.

 Mutable global variables are especially evil and should be avoided at all costs.
 Conceptually, a global variable assignment is a bunch of `longjmp`s to set hidden, static variables.
 Yuck.

-Even if you have a variable that will have to be passed around to lots of a functions - if it affects their computation, it should be a parameter or a member of a parameter.
+Even if you have a variable that will have to be passed around to lots of a functions - if it affects their computation, it should be a argument or a member of a argument.
 This **always** leads to better software.

+Static variables in functions are just global variables scoped to that function; the arguments above apply equally to them.
+Just like global variables, static variables are often used as an easy way out of providing modular, pure functions.
+They're often defended in the name of performance.

+You don't need static variables, just like you don't need global variables.
+If you need persistent state, have the function accept that state as a argument.
+If you need to return something persistent, allocate memory for it.